bijmuj/Learning/README.md

-Games made while learning Pygame
+Games made while learning Pygame\n
-The pygame versions of hangman and checkers are kinda broken Tetris is incomplete
+The pygame versions of hangman and checkers are kinda broken\n Tetris is incomplete